paragon-intelligence/agentle/README.md

 - **StdioMCPServer**: Launches and communicates with local MCP servers over stdin/stdout
 - **StreamableHTTPMCPServer**: Connects to remote HTTP servers with support for Server-Sent Events (SSE)

-Using the `with_mcp_servers()` context manager ensures proper connection handling and resource cleanup.
+Using the `start_mcp_servers()` context manager ensures proper connection handling and resource cleanup.

 ### Flexible Input Types